iamcco/coc-flutter/README.md

 - `flutter.autoOpenDevLog` default: `false`
   > Automatically open the dev log after calling flutter run
 - `flutter.autoHideDevLog` default: `false`
   > Automatically hide the dev log when the app stops running
+- `flutter.selectedDeviceId` default: `null`
+  > The id of the device that was last selected using the FlutterDevices list.
 - `dart.analysisExcludedFolders` default: `[]`
   > An array of paths (absolute or relative to each workspace folder) that should be excluded from analysis.
 - `dart.enableSdkFormatter` default: `true`